L3str4nge/adv/README.md

 ### Architecture overview
 Application has been designed to be open to add a new API's to handle.
 Each external API is called `integration`.
-The main application `datasets` responsible for saving/displaying collections knows nothing about connecting and interacting the external API and also transforming the data.
+The main application `datasets` which is responsible for saving/displaying collections knows nothing about connecting and interacting the external API and also transforming the data.
 The whole logic shares the same interface which is declared in `core` module.
 If we want to handle another API we have to create another module, implement the interface and register that module in the `settings` without touching the `datasets` app.
 This will work in opposite way: if we